Nethereum/Nethereum.Docs/docs/nethereum-processing-logprocessing.md

 ### CreateProcessorForContracts<TEventDTO>
 The processor will only retrieve logs matching an event from one of the required contract addresses (via a filter).
 Further criteria can then be applied.

+## Optional Parameters

+* minimumBlockConfirmations
+    * Ensure blocks are only processed if the required number of confirmations is met.
+This protects against block reorganisation.
+Default is 12.
+* log
+    * An instance of ILog to provide extra logging of processing activity.
+Default is null.
+* blockProgressRepository
+    * see below!
+Default is an In-Memory repository

 ## Progress Repositories
-Providing a persistent block progress repository allows the processor to begin where it left off.
+Providing a block progress repository allows the processor to begin where it left off.
 A block progress repository provides storage of the last block processed.
 The ``` IBlockProgressRepository ``` interface is very simple and easy to implement.
 You can either create your own or use one of the Nethereum implementations.

 The Nethereum.Web3 nuget provides the following simple implementations: